2,458 texts in Legends of the Jews (Ginzberg)

 The story of Jephthah and Phinehas is a stark reminder.
 We find this tale tucked away in Ginzberg's Legends of the Jews, and it centers around a difficult legal question.
 Someone's...

-We all know the story: the long hair, the Philistines, the betrayal by Delilah.
-But the tales surrounding Samson, as recounted in Ginzberg's Legends of the Jews, go far beyond what...
+The familiar story is this: the long hair, the Philistines, the betrayal by Delilah.
+But the tales surrounding Samson, as recounted in Ginzberg's Legends of the Jews, go far beyond...

 The tale of Samson is definitely one of those.
 We know him as this incredible strongman, but his story, as the Legends of the Jews retells it, is full of so much more than just bru...

-We all know the story of Samson – the strongman betrayed by Delilah, his hair cut, his strength gone, his eyes gouged out by the Philistines.
-A tragic hero, to say the least.
-But e...
+The familiar story centers on Samson – the strongman betrayed by Delilah, his hair cut, his strength gone, his eyes gouged out by the Philistines.
+A tragic hero, to say the least. ...

 The story of Micah is, frankly, a wild ride.
 It all starts with Delilah.
 Yes, that Delilah – the one who betrayed Samson.
 According to the Legends of the Jews, Delilah took some of...